softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 To pass off this assignment use the course [auto-grading](https://cs240.click/) tool.
 If your code passes then your grade will automatically be entered in Canvas.

-After your code has successfully been auto-graded, a TA will review the code in your GitHub repository in order to determine its quality.

 ### Grading Rubric

 > [!IMPORTANT]